Josesx506/Udacity_FS_nano/SQL_Data_Modeling/Readme.md

 postgres=#
 ```
 6. At this point you can create a database and add tables.
+7. You can also view your connection info like port and username with the ` \conninfo` command in postgres
 <br><br>

 ### Testing SQL synthax online